 Over the next few months, I will be publishing many more Curaçao articles, because there’s so much to say… and I’ve got 1,500 photos to prove it.

 So what about you?
-Have you been to Curaçao?
+Have you been to Curaçao or the ABC Islands?
 What did you do, and what were your thoughts?
 If you haven’t been yet, does it interest you?
 Do share!

 I was a guest of the charming and kind Curacao Tourist Board, but all rainbow obsessions and opinions are my own.